 Children naturally express their emotions in action rather than words.
 But key adults can help rechannel and translate their behavior into words by helping them identify, constructively express, and effectively regulate their emotions.
 As caring adults, we’re better able to appreciate the root of the behavior before responding to the action.
 In that way, we guide them toward putting words to their emotions, engaging and encouraging them to address the concern.
 This increases their feeling of control, while decreasing their tension and stress—as well as yours.

 Amid the disruption like the one they’ve been thrust into with the pandemic, it’s helpful to remind children of the things that remain the same.
-Mealtime routines, bedtime rituals, and bathtime games are all essential when so much of what they knew to be familiar has changed, and feels beyond their control.
+Mealtime routines, bedtime rituals, and bath-time games are all essential when so much of what they knew to be familiar has changed, and feels beyond their control.

 Being responsive and engaging with children is the best emotional security blanket to envelop them during the ongoing uncertainty we’re all facing.
 This, more than anything, keeps moderate stress from becoming toxic.
 You are best able to provide that blanketing when your own mind and body are well cared for.
 If your needs aren’t being met, it’s hard if not impossible to muster the energy to be available to your child.

 Remember that there is not one size that fits all in dealing with difficult circumstances, and as we said, children are resilient.
 A parent’s positive attitude and support go a long way toward overriding the negative perception of difficult situations.
 However, there are times when a family might have experienced a more severe trauma or hardship — physical danger, substance abuse, chronic housing or food insecurity — and working with a specialist is not only helpful, but necessary.
 We are only human, and we only have so many tools in the box.
-Dealing with trauma head-on takes strength, and courage.
-There’s no shame in getting help from someone with a more specialized toolbox.

 No Comments Yet